NullDesk/nullmailer/README.md

 The Mailer Extensions also includes a more traitional set of fluent extension methods that can sometimes be useful in creating messages.

 While these are mostly intended for internal use in the fluent message builder, they are available for your convienience if you choose to use them.
-They are often handy for modifying a message.
+They are often handy for modifying a message after it has been created by another mechanism.

 With these extensions, the order in which you chain the methods is largely irrelevant.